liquibase/liquibase-toolbox/print_driver_name/README.md

 **The challenge** <br>
-For some database platforms and JDBC drivers, the class name will be needed for the Liquibase Driver property.
+For some database platforms and JDBC drivers, the class name will be needed for the Liquibase **Driver** property.

 **The solution** <br>
-The script **printDriver.sh** will help finding out what the driver class name for a specific JDBC jar file.
+The script **printDriver.sh** will help finding out what the driver class name for a specific JDBC jar file is.

 **Usage** <br>
 ./printDriver.sh &lt;jdbc driver name&gt;.jar